aka: Forgot About The Phlebotinum

-- The Shard of Lightning in Xiaolin Showdown is an example of this.
-It can freeze time, and Jack used it to steal most of the monks' Shen Gong Wu, and cause various havoc.
+- The Shard of Lightning can freeze time, and Jack used it to steal most of the monks' Shen Gong Wu, and cause various havoc.
 The monks won it by the end of the episode.
 They could have used it to freeze time and just kill Jack, Chase, Wuya and Hannibal all at once.

-- Similarly, the Golden Tiger Claws, wich allow a person to create a portal to any location.
+- The Golden Tiger Claws, which allow a person to create a portal to any location.
 It's introduced and done away with in Season 1, but returned to the heroes in Season 2.
-Despite the fact that Dojo can sense the location of any newly active Wu, the heroes never decide to have Dojo use the Claws to warp there, instead of flying there slowly enough to let the villains reach the Wu.
+Despite that Dojo can sense the location of any newly active Wu, the heroes never decide to have Dojo use the Claws to warp there, instead of flying there slowly enough to let the villains reach the Wu.

-- The supreme example of this in Xiaolin Showdown is the Emperor Scorpion, a Shen Gong Wu that can control any other Shen Gong Wu.
+- The Emperor Scorpion, a Shen Gong Wu that can control any other Shen Gong Wu.
 After being used to defeat four Mala Mala Jongs (giant demons made of Shen Gong Wu) at once, it is sealed away in the vault.
 Neither the monks, nor the villains (who raid the vault every six episodes or so) ever take or use this supreme Shen Gong Wu ever again, presumably because it would make the show very boring.

-- Another example, in the episode "The Black Vipers", Jack is seen flying away after being deceived into losing a bag full of Shen Gong Wu.
+- In "The Black Vipers", Jack is seen flying away after being deceived into losing a bag full of Shen Gong Wu.
 You can see the Glove of Jisaku on his hand as he flies away.
 The Glove of Jisaku has the power to attract other objects - even other Shen Gong Wu.
 He even used it to steal a bunch of Wu at once in an earlier episode.
 Yet he doesn't use it here.

 - In the Dungeons & Dragons episode "Beauty and the Bogbeast", a magical river was introduced.
 At a particular time every year, it could take the heroes anywhere they wanted to go - Earth included.
 Naturally, they are forced to turn around, at the last minute, due to extenuating circumstances.
 They never seem to consider that there's nothing stopping them from coming back (it's not clear how long the series takes place over, but it can't be that much less) next year and making sure no one gets turned into a bogbeast this time.
 Even considering the source, if there was ever an episode to throw on the Fanon Dis Continuity pile anyway...